password123456/gitminer/README.md

 Some day at 2016.09
 Github improve searching code for much more Security.
-Since then Original Gitminer does not support.
+Since then Original Gitminer does not support. so ed

+i hope use this for more code security and Education purpose Only
 ```
 ## WARNING
 ```